strus38/orchestratedRPiCluster/README.md

 # Orchestrated RPi cluster

 ## Objective
-Build a HPC home-lab based on RPIs managed by a K8S cluster on a laptop
+Build a HPC home-lab based on RPIs managed by a K8S cluster on a laptop.
+Basically, the laptop is used to host the K8S cluster and all services required in an HPC cluster.
+The RPis are used as compute nodes.

 * RPi Cluster View (COVID19 - built with some stuff I had at that time :-) )